Greater than $100 million

 How should I undertake the economic assessment?

-If an economic assessment is required, guidance on undertaking economic assessment ( docx - 262.9 KB) has been developed to assist when performing, commissioning and evaluating economic assessments.
+Guidance on undertaking economic assessment ( docx - 262.9 KB) has been developed to assist when performing, commissioning and evaluating economic assessments.
 Further guidance on specific processes, variables and methods is also available.

 Cost-benefit analysis is recognised as leading practice economic assessment and is the recommended approach across the Victorian Government.
 In practice it may not be possible to undertake a cost-benefit analysis for all proposals and other methods may be used on an exceptions basis.